smartprocure/contexture/packages/provider-mongo/README.md

 ```

 ## Default Types

+Requiring `contexture-mongo/types` and calling it as a function will allow you to use a
+curated set of types we offer by default.
+`contexture-mongo/types` allows you to pass a
+customization object that will allow you to pass custom
+parameters to the provided types.

 ### `mongoId`
 `mongoId` is filter only and compares against a mongo id, which in mongoose needs to be cast.